wormhole-foundation/wormhole/docs/operations.md

 See the separate [wormhole-networks](https://github.com/wormhole-foundation/wormhole-networks) repository for examples on how to set up the guardiand unit for a specific network.

-You need to open port 8999/udp in your firewall for the P2P network.
+You need to open port 8999/udp in your firewall for the P2P network and 8996/udp for [cross chain queries](../whitepapers/0013_ccq.md).
 Nothing else has to be exposed externally.

 journalctl can show guardiand's colored output using the `-a` flag for binary output, i.e.: `journalctl -a -f -u guardiand`.